elmtree-askmo/cloudcannon-app/content/learn/health-studies/identify-the-common-symptoms-of-tuberculosis-and-explain-how-they-affect-the-body.md

 url: /learn/health-studies/questions/identify-the-common-symptoms-of-tuberculosis-and-explain-how-they-affect-the-body
 score: -1.0
 related_article1:
-    id: 168793
+    id: 168786
+    title: >-
-    title: Discuss the causes and symptoms of emphysema and its effects on the alveoli.
+        What are the primary causes and modes of transmission for Tuberculosis (TB)?
     subject: Health Studies
-    url: /learn/health-studies/questions/discuss-the-causes-and-symptoms-of-emphysema-and-its-effects-on-the-alveoli
+    url: /learn/health-studies/questions/what-are-the-primary-causes-and-modes-of-transmission-for-tuberculosis-tb
 related_article2:
-    id: 168795
+    id: 168791
-    title: Explain the process of oxygen exchange in the alveoli and the importance of membrane thickness.
+    title: >-
+        How does muscle contraction in the bronchial muscles affect breathing during an asthma attack?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-process-of-oxygen-exchange-in-the-alveoli-and-the-importance-of-membrane-thickness
+    url: /learn/health-studies/questions/how-does-muscle-contraction-in-the-bronchial-muscles-affect-breathing-during-an-asthma-attack
 related_article3:
     id: 168785
+    title: >-
-    title: Describe the structure and function of alveoli and explain how dust and smoking can impact them.
+        Describe the structure and function of alveoli and explain how dust and smoking can impact them.
     subject: Health Studies
     url: /learn/health-studies/questions/describe-the-structure-and-function-of-alveoli-and-explain-how-dust-and-smoking-can-impact-them
 related_article4:
-    id: 168789
+    id: 168796
-    title: Describe the symptoms of asthma and discuss the role of inhalers in managing these symptoms.
+    title: >-
+        What is the role of mucus production in the respiratory system and how does overproduction affect individuals with asthma?
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-symptoms-of-asthma-and-discuss-the-role-of-inhalers-in-managing-these-symptoms
-related_article5:
-    id: 168785
-    title: Describe the structure and function of alveoli and explain how dust and smoking can impact them.
-    subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-structure-and-function-of-alveoli-and-explain-how-dust-and-smoking-can-impact-them
+    url: /learn/health-studies/questions/what-is-the-role-of-mucus-production-in-the-respiratory-system-and-how-does-overproduction-affect-individuals-with-asthma
 ---

 &nbsp;